Other Brandy Bottom Pages

 Progress at Brandy Bottom

-The AIBT would like to thank Ibstock, Historic England and the Ibstock Cory Environmental Trust for their financial and material assistance to the conservation work at Brandy Bottom.
+The AIBT would like to thank Ibstock, Historic England, the Ibstock Enovert Trust (formerly known as the Ibstock Cory Environmental Trust), and the Enovert Community Trust for their financial and material assistance to the conservation work at Brandy Bottom.
 They are also grateful for the help given by members of other organisations, such as the South Gloucestershire Mines Research Group, and by people living nearby.

 The lease with the site owners, Ibstock, was signed in late 2008, allowing the AIBT to start work on the site.
 This included development of the site conservation plan under the direction of the consulting architects, JH Consulting, of Bath.
 The plans were also discussed with Historic England, who made site inspections.
 Site and topographical surveys, and rectified photography of the surviving walls, were completed by the end of 2008.